Mad-ness/ssh-tests/README.md

 - **username** a username which using in ssh connection
 - **password** a password for the **username** account

+Optional parameters:
+- **port** a port on which a client listens to incoming SSH connections

 ## Tests
 There is set of predefined tests but you may develop your own.